Is ‘Teen Mom 2’s Javi Marroquin Dating ‘Teen Mom 3’ Star Briana DeJesus’ Sister Brittany?

 Javi Marroquin is best known for his appearance on Teen Mom 2, as the ex-husband of controversial Kailyn Lowry and father to her son Lincoln, 3.
-Last season, viewers were treated quite the drama Javi and Kail battled over their divorce and fought for custody of the kids.
-The young reality star, who came home from deployment in Qatar to find that his wife wanted a divorce.
+Last season, viewers were treated to quite the drama as Javi and Kail battled over their divorce and fought for custody of the kids.
+The young reality star came home from deployment in Qatar to find that his wife wanted a divorce.

 Javi Marroquin’s ex, Kailyn Lowry, is now pregnant with a third child, although the father remains a mystery.
 Javi says he heard about her shocking pregnancy through their son, Lincoln, 3.